chetannada/Namaste-React/Chapter 05 - Let's get Hooked!/Theory/Session 5 Theory.md

 - useReducer: A useState alternative to help with complex state management.
 - useCallback: It returns a memorized version of a callback to help a child component not re-render unnecessarily.
 - useMemo: It returns a memoized value that helps in performance optimizations.
-- useRef: It returns a ref object with a .current property.
+- useRef: It returns a ref object with a current property.
 The ref object is mutable.
 It is mainly used to access a child component imperatively.
 - useLayoutEffect: It fires at the end of all DOM mutations.
 It's best to use useEffect as much as possible over this one as the useLayoutEffect fires synchronously.
 - useDebugValue: Helps to display a label in React DevTools for custom hooks.